kurt-krueckeberg/language-translation-dictionary-lookup/readme.md

 ## Translation Classes

-These classes implement the `TranslateInterface`:
+The classes that implement the `TranslateInterface`:

 - AzureTranslator implements Microsoft's Azure Translator API
 - DeeplTranslator implemenent's the DEEPL translate API